 Tip #6: Regular inspection of all systems

 Your HVAC system works harder in the winter.
 Be sure you regularly inspect and service it.
-Examine roofs, weather stripping, and insulation for holes or leaks and repair to prevent energy loss.
+Examine roofs, weather stripping, and insulation (look at this site) for holes or leaks and repair to prevent energy loss.
 Inspect the building for cracks, corrosion, or other damage.

 Although the winter season may be almost over, the chance for bad weather isn’t.
 Missouri has snowstorms as late as April some years.
 Be prepared.
 A little planning can lead to a much easier Spring.